 All NIBIN entries are initially searched in an ATF database.
-The RISCL routine regional search includes participating New England laboratories, certain Federal laboratories and other sites as requested.
-Additionally, upon request, RISCL can manually search additional geographical areas or nationally.
+The RISCL routine regional search includes participating New England laboratories, certain Federal laboratories, and other sites as requested.
+Additionally, RISCL can manually search additional geographical or national areas upon request.